-Your employees will do their best work remotely, here’s why!
+Your employees will do their best remote work, here’s how!

 That’s 1.8 billion unhappy people.
 Such a STAGGERING number, don’t you think?

-It then got me thinking: Today’s workplace is in constant revolution — with that, what can businesses do to address this shocking global phenomena?
+It then got me thinking: Today’s workplace is in constant revolution — with that, what can businesses do to address this shocking global phenomenon?

 Well, for starters, let’s face it, working 9 hours a day, 5 days a week, in the same cubicle, is just, well, ‘unnatural’.
 No matter how much your employees love their jobs or their colleagues, it still takes a toll on them somehow in the long term.